tistatos/TDDD27_lunchat/README.md

 ## Technical specs
 I'm going to use Ruby on rails together with React+redux.
 I will you PostgreSQL as the database.

 The app will use login via Oauth to Facebook.
-The app will also use Yelp to find restaurant.
+The app will also use Yelp API to find restaurant nearby.

+I will be using the free version of travis CI for test runs.
+The master branch is protected from direct pushes and all Pull request to the master branch must pass tests to be able to merge.

-I'm going to use Heroku for deployment
+I'm going to use Heroku for deployment with automagic deployment from github.

-I'd like to use some sort of CI for testing but haven't found anything that matches my need and that are free.
-Any suggestions?